Trying to decide if Glossybox is right for you? Read our in-depth Glossybox review for the inside scoop!

 Allergens + Ethics Preferences

-Given that the profile supplied a sensitivity option for the skin concerned question, it seems odd that they wouldn’t ask you what your skin was sensitive to.
+Given that the profile supplied a sensitivity option for the skin concern question, it seems odd that they wouldn’t ask you what your skin was sensitive to.

 Glossybox is also no stranger to working with vegan brands and even supplies their own line of sustainably packaged and vegan skincare, so the fact that they don’t allow you to specify that you want only products addressing those concerns seems like a pretty big oversight.
 Imagine Blue Apron asking whether you can handle gluten, but not offering any gluten-free options.
 Weird, right?